HNXJ/MentalArthGraph/README.md

 In a system like human brain, the similarity between recorded signals (electromagnetic, chemical, etc...) can give us a good information about functions of brain and later investigations about related diseases.
 The similarity criterion and variable normalizations finally form a weight matrix that can be transformed into a weighted graph, and if criterion is causal, a directional graph.

+### Local connectivity effects

+Due to electromagnetic properties of cortical matter, closer areas have more coherence; this problem causes the graph to be strongly connected in local nodes and weaker in distance nodes.
+In order to reduce this effect, we measured pink noise effect versus distance and normalized graph weights based on different frequency amplitude changes across the whole network.

 #### 30 frame (5sec) window spectral coherence based graphs:
 ![Alt Text](https://github.com/HNXJ/MentalArthGraph/blob/main/Animate/sg30_15_25.gif)
 ![Alt Text](https://github.com/HNXJ/MentalArthGraph/blob/main/Animate/sb30_15_25.gif)